 Amanda Kelsheimer

 Attachment is not only interpersonal, but also intrapersonal.
-Through Amanda’s work, individuals can deepen their relationship with themselves.
+Through Amanda’s work, adult individuals can deepen their relationship with themselves.
 Often therapy is the process of understanding what makes sense about folks’ protections and validating their reasonable reactions to wounds and trauma.
 She loves working alongside clients as they come home to themselves, and re-establish a relationship with their intuition.

 Amanda strives to always practice antiracism and cultural humility.
 She is LGBTQIA+ affirming and poly-affirming.
 Amanda welcomes open dialogue about how clients experience this in the room.